 - using a contaminated needle, syringe or other injecting equipment

-- tranmission from mother to baby during pregnancy, birth or breastfeeding
+- transmission from mother to baby during pregnancy, birth or breastfeeding

 Read more about what causes HIV.

-Emergency anti-HIV medication called PEP (post-exposure prophylaxis) may stop you becoming infected, but treatment must be started within three days of possible exposure to the virus, and starting it as soon as possible is recommended
+- emergency anti-HIV medication called PEP (post-exposure prophylaxis) may stop you becoming infected if started within three days of possible exposure to the virus, and starting it as soon as possible is recommended

 Although there is no cure for HIV, treatments are now very effective, enabling people with HIV to live long and healthy lives.

 Medication, known as antiretrovirals, work by stopping the virus replicating in the body, allowing the immune system to repair itself and preventing further damage.
 These medicines come in the form of tablets, which need to be taken every day.

 HIV is able to develop resistance to a single HIV drug very easily, but taking a combination of different drugs makes this much less likely.
 Most people with HIV take a combination of three antiretrovirals and it is vital that the medications are taken every day as recommended by your doctor.

 For people living with HIV, taking effective antiretroviral therapy (where the HIV virus is "undetectable" in blood tests) will significantly reduce the risk of passing on HIV to sexual partners.
 It is rare for a pregnant woman living with HIV to transmit it to their babies, provided they receive timely and effective antiretroviral therapy and medical care.